Stef Broks

-Stef Broks (born 1st of May 1981, Etten-Leur, The Netherlands) is a Dutch musician, teacher and entrepreneur, best known for his work with Dutch progressive metal band Textures (2001-present).
-He is known for playing rock and metal with a fusion touch and an extensive use of polyrhythms with his -left-footed- double bass pedals.
+Stef Broks (born May 1, 1981) is a Dutch musician, teacher and entrepreneur, best known for his work with Dutch progressive metal band Textures.
+Sick Drummer Magazine described his style as rock and metal with a fusion touch and an extensive use of polyrhythms.

-Broks currently has his own music school Het Popstation in Utrecht and teaches didactics at his old school Codarts Rotterdam and various courses at Metal Factory, Eindhoven.
+Broks currently has his own music school, Het Popstation, in Utrecht and teaches at Codarts as well as various courses at Metal Factory, Eindhoven.

 Musical career

+Broks was born in Etten-Leur, The Netherlands.

-After playing in several local bands as a teenager, Broks launched his career in 2001 by asking guitarist Jochem Jacobs to start a new state-of-the-art metal band in the style of modern metal acts such as Meshuggah, Devin Townsend, and At the Gates.
-Broks suggested the band name Textures, derived from the title of an instrumental track on the 1993 album Focus, by the fusion-metal cult band Cynic.
+After playing in several local bands as a teenager, Broks asked guitarist Jochem Jacobs in 2001 to start a band in the style of modern metal acts such as Meshuggah, Devin Townsend, and At the Gates.
+Broks suggested the band name Textures, derived from the title of an instrumental track on the 1993 album Focus by progressive metal band Cynic.

 While Broks was studying journalism and working for newspapers and magazines (Slagwerkkrant, Gitarist, Musicmaker) in his early 20s, Textures enjoyed overnight success after the Dutch music magazines Oor and Aardschok called their self-released debut, Polars, one of the best Dutch metal albums ever.
 Textures became also one of the first D.I.Y.-acts in The Netherlands with working out artwork, band management, building a studio, album production and videoclips all by themselves.
-The album was picked up by Listenable Records (Soilwork, Gojira) a few months later and released to a world wide audience.
+The album was picked up by Listenable Records (Soilwork, Gojira) a few months later and released to a worldwide audience.

-From 2003 until 2017 Broks and Textures played up to 700 shows across Europe, U.S.A. and India with bands like Arch Enemy, Meshuggah, Tesseract and Gojira.
-Including slots on all main metal festivals on the European continent.
-In the meantime Broks graduated from his studies Journalism (2000-2004) and conservatorium Codarts Rotterdam (2004-2008) later on.

-Due to his complex and innovative drum compositions for Textures, Broks got awarded as Best Metal Drummer five times by Dutch/Belgian drum magazine Slagwerkkrant.
-Followed up by doing dozens of drum clinics and workshops in The Netherlands, Spain, Belgium and Nepal.
+From 2003 until 2017, Broks and Textures played up to 700 shows across Europe, U.S.A. and India with bands like Arch Enemy, Meshuggah, Tesseract and Gojira, including slots on major metal festivals in Europe.
+Broks graduated from his studies Journalism (2000-2004) and conservatorium Codarts Rotterdam (2004-2008) later on.
+Broks was awarded Best Metal Drummer five times by Dutch/Belgian drum magazine Slagwerkkrant, followed by dozens of drum clinics and workshops in The Netherlands, Spain, Belgium and Nepal.

-After a seven year hiatus, Textures returned in 2024 with a festival tour across the main European metal festivals.
-The band also returned to writing modus for finishing the never-released successor of Phenotype (Nuclear Blast Records, 2016).
+After a seven-year hiatus, Textures returned in 2024 with a festival tour across the main European metal festivals.
+The band also returned to writing the never-released successor of Phenotype.

-Artists like Chris Adler (Lamb of God - 1999-2019), Jay Postones (Tesseract), Kerim "Krimh" Lechner (Decapitated, Septicflesh) and Matt Halpern (Periphery) name Broks as one of their drum inspirations.
+Artists like Chris Adler (Lamb of God), Jay Postones (Tesseract), Kerim "Krimh" Lechner (Decapitated, Septicflesh) and Matt Halpern (Periphery) name Broks as one of their drum inspirations.